-FINDING: Comments from the City Engineer indicated that a 6-foot-wide concrete sidewalk with drainage swales shall be constructed on both William Foss Road and Evans Way.
+FINDING: Comments from the City Engineer indicated that a 6-foot-wide concrete sidewalk on Reed Road and Assembly Way would be required.
 These requirements have previously been conditioned in this land use decision.
 As conditioned, this criterion is met.